mike9251/karpathy.github.io/_posts/2019-04-14-kalman-filter.markdown

 <img src="/assets/self-driving-cars/kf/ekf_unlinear_case_result.png">
 </div>

 The key advantage of the linearization, however, lies in its efficiency.
 The Monte-Carlo estimate of the Gaussian was achieved by passing 500,000 points through \\(g\\) followed by the computation of their mean and covariance.
 The linearization applied by the EKF, on the other hand, only requires determination of the linear approximation followed by the closed-form computation of the resulting Gaussian.
 In fact, once \\(g\\) is linearized, the mechanics of the EKF’s belief propagation are equivalent to those of the Kalman filter.
 This technique also is applied to the multiplication of Gaussians when a measurement function \\(h\\) is involved.
 Again, the EKF approximates \\(h\\) by a linear function tangent to \\(h\\), thereby retaining the Gaussian nature of the posterior belief.
 There exist many techniques for linearizing nonlinear functions.
 EKFs utilize a method called (first order) Taylor expansion.
-Taylor expansion constructs a linear approximation to a function \\(g\\) from \\(g^'s\\) value and slope.
+Taylor expansion constructs a linear approximation to a function \\(g\\) from \\(g'\\) value and slope.
 The slope is given by the partial derivative:

 <div class="imgcap">
 <img src="/assets/self-driving-cars/kf/ekf_derivative.png">